A well-optimized landing page can be a goldmine for any online business.

 To complete the effect, the CTA button stands out with a contrasting color.
 And the copy explains exactly what the user stands to gain from clicking it - a 30-day free trial.

 This might seem pretty rudimentary.
 However, just this past week I’ve seen above-the-fold CTAs that aren't specific and use words like “Explore”...

 3. Know what a landing page should contain

-There are many landing page templates available these days which stops people thinking about what the page should contain.
-And more importantly - what its role is in your marketing funnel.
+There are many landing page templates available these days and that's not always a good thing.
+It stops people thinking about what the page should contain.
+And more importantly - the role it plays in your marketing funnel.